JFCodes/WhatsAppJS/README.md

 - Improve how to identify a valid target.
    - Ability to search contacts and not only the left side conversation list.
    - Better algorithm to match the target string to the desire contact.
+   - Test if its necessary to resolve or ignore emojis on conversations tittles.
 - Prevent and/or recover from conversations poping in to the active conversation.
 - Use of whatsapp api instead of DOM manipulation.
 - [Done] ~~Make getQrCode() method also retrieve the Base64 string if the developer decides to do something else with it.~~